 Working Capital is one of the most important components of business.
-Business cannot think of functioning without sufficient working capital to meet its day-to-day needs.
-Insufficient working capital amounts to shortage of resources.
+Businesses cannot think of functioning without sufficient working capital to meet their day-to-day needs.
+Insufficient working capital amounts to a shortage of resources.
 Whereas excessive working capital results in increased cost for the business.

 Therefore, let’s have a look at the meaning of working capital, its importance and the factors that impact the working capital of your business.

 Working capital is defined as the excess of current assets over current liabilities.
 It forms a part of the aggregate capital of the business.
 Now, a business needs working capital to fund its short term obligations.
 Typically, firms with an optimum level of working capital indicate efficiency in managing its operations.
 This further enables the firm to pay for its short-term dues and day-to-day operational expenses.